breathing on purpose: a cooling out breath

 we learn that focusing on a long out-breath can help us feel more relaxed and calm

 The body’s response to stress is complex, but as a general rule the baseline, balanced state of the autonomic nervous system is mostly resting and digesting, with a mild activation of the fight-or-flight response for alertness and vitality.
 This may surprise those for whom a stressful life, and the adrenaline rush of a fight-or-flight response that comes with it, is their norm.
-Autonomic system functions are almost entirely independent of the conscious mind, but one aspect that we have some control over is their breathing.
+Autonomic system functions are almost entirely independent of the conscious mind, but one aspect that we have some control over is breathing.

 When we exhale, our brains send a signal down the vagus nerve—a long, complex cranial nerve that runs from the brain through the head, continues through the midsection, and ends in the belly—to slow our heartbeats.
 When we inhale, that signal gets weaker, and our heartbeats quicken.
 Scientists have referred to the vagus nerve as the single most important nerve the body because of its role in supporting emotional-regulation, self-soothing, and social-engagement functions.